+• Online application:

-- Online application: - o Title of database: North American Wildlife. - o Case number: 1-62883927239. - File name for the numbered list: northamericanwildlifecasenumber162883927239.xls - Paper application: - o Title of database: South American Landscapes. - File name for the numbered list: southamericanlandscapes.pdf
+o Title of database: North American Wildlife.

+- o Case number: 1-62883927239. - File name for the numbered list: northamericanwildlifecasenumber162883927239.xls - Paper application: - o Title of database: South American Landscapes. - o File name for the numbered list: southamericanlandscapes.pdf

-The applicant may upload the digital files to the electronic registration system, preferably in a .zip file containing all the files, provided that the applicant (i) obtains prior authorization from the Visual Arts Division, and (ii) submits the online application and the deposit copies after consulting with, and under the supervision of, that Division.
+The applicant may upload the digital files to the electronic registration system, preferably in a .zip file containing all the files, provided that the applicant (i) obtains permission to use the electronic registration systemprior authorization from the Visual Arts Division, and (ii) submits the online application and the deposit copies after consulting with, and under the supervision of, that Division.